Patrick Glen

 Student education

-I teach and have taught modules concerning theoretical approaches to culture and creativity; audience research; music and culture festivals; arts and activism; cultural policy; research methods; the cultural industries; and collaborative performance.
+I teach and have taught modules concerning theoretical approaches to culture and creativity; popular music and the music industries; social and cultural history of British popular culture; audience research; festivals; arts and activism; cultural policy; research methods; the cultural industries; and collaborative performance.
+I am happy to supervise PhD researchers working in these fields or with relevance to other themes relevant to culture, media, the arts, culture and society.